 You can look for a piano serial number at the following places: the back of the piano, under the keyboard lid on the ledge, on the keyboard hammers, on its soundboard, Capo d’astro bar, and inside the key slip or on the action frame.

-So, we hope you have got all the information you need to know the type, features, and value of the antique piano.
+So, I hope you have all the information you need to know the type, features, and value of the antique piano.
 After all, we’re here to help antique lovers like you!
-If you want to learn the identification and pricing of other vintage items like a padlock or pedal car, join us now!
+If you want to learn the identification and pricing of other vintage musical items, like vintage mandolins and Reuge music boxes, I’ve shared detailed guides for you!